 Proactively engaging across the expansive and complex stakeholder platforms of Public, Corporate and Community in delivering solutions for robust policies, strengthening institutions, enhancing market linkages, optimising stakeholder capacity and fostering innovative partnerships.

 Athena Infonomics is committed towards protecting the privacy and security of your personal information.
-The information you share with us in the FSM Toolbox platform allows us to provide you with the best experience with our tools.
+The information you share with us in the Toolbox by FSMA platform allows us to provide you with the best experience with our tools.
 Our dedicated privacy programme is aimed towards protecting all the personal information we collect and helps ensure that the personal information is handled properly worldwide.
 Please read below to learn how we collect, use and disclose personal information.

 The data controller responsible for the information you provide for the purposes of the applicable European Union general data protection law is: